Nikhil-Naikar/Clock-In-Clock-Out/README.md

 - 30 min unpaid break
 - Display total hours
 - Display total pay
-- Option to rate shift and leave feedback for manager
+- Option to rate shifts and leave feedback for the manager

 # Progress on UI so far:
 <img width="700" alt="Screenshot 2023-11-04 at 4 55 23 PM" src="https://github.com/WonderBoi99/Clock-In-Clock-Out/assets/61436662/5586221a-cf4e-4a05-9a12-8f61ccfbb0ae">